ansible/django-ansible-base/docs/apps/activitystream.md

 ]
 ```

+### Permissions

+The activity stream can rely on the RBAC app to control permissions pertaining
+to who can see activity stream entries via the API.

+If the RBAC app is **not** being used, then only superusers can access the
+stream.

 ## Dev Docs

 The way this works is by making use of Django signals.
 At a high level, when